TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Change into LoadBalancer

 Once the type of service object is changed into `LoadBalancer`, NHN Cloud Load Balancer is created out of the cluster, which is associated with load balancer and service object.
-By querying service object associated with the load balanacer, IP of the load balancer shows at **EXTERNAL-IP**.
+By querying service object associated with the load balanacer, IP of the load balancer is displayed in the **EXTERNAL-IP** field.
 See [LoadBalancer Service](/Container/Kubernetes/en/user-guide/#loadbalancer) for the description of service objects of the `LoadBalancer` type.
+The following figure shows the structure of making dashboard public using the `LoadBalancer` type service.

 ![dashboard-01.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/dashboard-01.png)